NothingButProgrammer/Py3_webscrapers/README.md

-# Py3_webscrapers
-Some of my web automation projects using python3 and requests library.
-Sorry about my poor English level!
+So here you will see my web scraper built with requests and python3.
+This project was made 1 year ago!